Frequently Asked Questions

 How much funding is available?

-One (1) 10,000 USD educational grant will be awarded to a single site to be used in its efforts to advance research in NMOSD.
+A maximum of 4 grants up to $25,000 each will be awarded to physicians/scientists to advance research in NMOSD.
 As part of the application process, investigators are required to outline their plans for the grant funding, and to demonstrate their leadership in patient care and research in NMOSD for consideration by the TSF Grant Committee.

 Is the grant awarded to the individual’s institution?